denichodev/ruth-website/src/pages/works/2019-11-28-kajja-kajja.md

   - Korean Foods
   - Kpop
 ---
 Old school, but not really.
 Feel the new authentic through Dae Jang Geum's foods and dining experience.
-Established since 2011 and one of the first authentic korean restaurant in Yogyakarta, they needed a fresh and new idea to keep the business going.
-We create the new logo, tagline, visual identity, and interrior design for its new store and concept.
+Established since 2011 and one of the first authentic Korean restaurants in Yogyakarta, they needed a fresh and new idea to keep the business going.
+We create a new logo, tagline, visual identity, and interior design for its new store and concept.

 ![dae jang geum tagline "feel the new authentic"](/img/whatsapp-image-2019-12-30-at-17.30.19-1-.jpeg "tagline")